sernle/c24-api-gettingstarted/readme.md

     };

-## SDOs
+## Preons

-Parsing directly to SDOs works in exactly the same way as parsing CDOs[^1].
-All of the syntax shown in Parsing above works identically for SDOs - it's simply a case of passing the SDO class in to the `parse(...)` call:
+Parsing directly to Preons works in exactly the same way as parsing CDOs[^1].
+All of the syntax shown in Parsing above works identically for Preons - it's simply a case of passing the Preon class in to the `parse(...)` call:

-    import biz.c24.io.gettingstarted.customer.sdo.CustomersFile;
+    import biz.c24.io.gettingstarted.customer.preon.CustomersFile;

     CustomersFile file = C24.parse(CustomersFile.class).from(new File("/customers.xml"));

 [^1]: This is true for most types, however there are bespoke methods for custom binary protocols such as those used by the telco standards.

-Marshaing SDOs is also the same as for CDOs and again the full syntax shown above is valid:
+Marshaing Preons is also the same as for CDOs and again the full syntax shown above is valid:

     String json = C24.write(file).as(JSON).using("UTF-8").toStr();

 __The toStr() method requires iO 4.6.10 or above.
 In earlier releases you can use to(StringWriter) to marshal your object to a String__

-Validation and transformation are not supported directly by SDOs so if you wish to use these in your process flow you should parse the CDO first and convert to an SDO when you need a compact, read-only version of your message.
+Validation and transformation are not supported directly by Preons so if you wish to use these in your process flow you should parse the CDO first and convert to an Preon when you need a compact, read-only version of your message.

-Converting between CDOs and SDOs is simple:
+Converting between CDOs and Preons is simple:

     biz.c24.io.gettingstarted.customer.CustomersFile cdoFile = ...;

-    biz.c24.io.gettingstarted.customer.sdo.CustomersFile sdoFile = C24.toSdo(cdoFile);
+    biz.c24.io.gettingstarted.customer.preon.CustomersFile preonFile = cdoFile.toPreon();

-    cdoFile = C24.toCdo(sdoFile);
+    cdoFile = CustomersFile.toCdo(preonFile);

 ## Scala
 __The C24-iO Scala Library is available with iO v4.7.0 and above.__